 Here’s the Plan™ Email Newsletter

-A major motivation to begin financial planning is to alleviate the fear of not having money later in life.
-But did you know that without a proper financial plan, many people find that they could have spent more in their earlier retirement years?
+Are you spending enough?
+Without a proper financial plan, many people find that they could have spent more in their earlier retirement years.

 If you think you’re a bit late to the party when it comes to planning your retirement, you’re not alone.

 Boomers don’t have to manage their finances alone.
-There are experts who can help identify goals and assist in developing strategies to make them happen.
+Learn how you can get help to identify your goals and develop strategies to make them happen.

 Here are some tips to help you provide a more secure financial future for your children, yourself and your parents.